Introduction

 Task 5 - ddsim vs npsim

 The simulation of the ePIC detector in eic-shell is via a Geant4 based DD4hep smulation.
 Information on running the simulation can be found in the Simulations using npsim and geant4 tutorial.
 In this tutorial, simulations using the ddsim and npsim commands are discussed.
+You might also find the Geometry Development with DD4hep tutorial useful.
 There are significant differences between the two commands.
-Namely that npsim includes siulation of optical photons, the output from a simulation using each command can be quite different.
+The output from a simulation using each command can be quite different.

 Exercise:

-- Find the ratio between the total hit energies for npsim to ddsim in the barrel hadronic calormiter.
+/volatile/eic/sjdkay/Scavenger_Hunt/Afterburned_File.hepmc3.tree.root- Check the mean of the hit energies for npsim and ddsim in the barrel hadronic calorimeter (

 Task 6 - Looking at Geometry Files